bradh352/ansible-scripts/roles/sonic/README.md

      there is a 50 byte overhead so make sure the interface MTU is greater than this value.
 * `sonic_routes`: Array of dictionaries used to configure static routes.
-The The keys for the dictionary are:
+The keys for the dictionary are:
   * `prefix`: IPv4 or IPv6 prefix, Example: `192.168.1.0/24`.
 For a default
      gateway use `0.0.0.0/0` for ipv4 and `::/0` for ipv6.
 Required.
   * `nexthop`: The ip address of the next hop.
 If not specified, must specify